 Once you know the purpose your necklace is supposed to serve; you can move to the next important aspect; necklines.

 You might have been in a situation where every neckpiece failed to go with an outfit.
-High chances the reason for the inconsistency was the neckline.
-There are many necklines, and finding the perfect fit for each can be complicated without assistance.
+High chance the reason for the inconsistency was the neckline.
+There are many necklines, and finding the perfect fit and style such as Greek Fine Jewelry for each can be complicated without assistance.

 We understand your difficulty, so we have gathered information to help you determine what necklace will go well with what neckline.

 The boat neck is the most common neckline.
 It is found in most generic t-shirts, tops, and dresses.
 The boat neck is such designed that it widens the shoulders; so, the right necklace should draw the eye inward and add length.